 - Dipping sauce options: As an alternative to dipping your nuggets in low FODMAP sweet and sour sauce, you could dip them in low FODMAP BBQ sauce, low FODMAP ranch dressing (to make this recipe Keto / low carb), or low FODMAP ketchup (if that’s your thing…😉).
 A half batch of these recipes will probably be more than enough for dipping your nuggets unless you would like to use them for other things (they each go with several recipes on the blog – just search for them in the search bar).

-- *Per Monash University’s Low FODMAP Diet app, almond flour (or almond meal) is low FODMAP in quantities of up to ¼ cup per serving.
+- Almond flour: Per Monash University’s Low FODMAP Diet app, almond flour (or almond meal) is low FODMAP in quantities of up to ¼ cup per serving.

-- **Orange marmalade is listed as low FODMAP in quantities of up to 2 tablespoons per serving.
+- Orange marmalade: low FODMAP in quantities of up to 2 tablespoons per serving.
 It’s not a paleo compliant ingredient unless it’s homemade without refined sugar.

 - Paleo option: Omit orange marmalade and increase pineapple juice to ½ cup.
 The sauce will lose a lot of its zing but still be yummy.

 - Pineapple juice: hasn’t yet been tested for FODMAPs but is generally considered to be low FODMAP as pineapple is low FODMAP in quantities of up to 1 cup chopped per serving.
 Make sure your pineapple juice doesn’t have any added high FODMAP ingredients or sugar if needing refined sugar-free.